Growing a Multi-head Twig via Distillation and Reinforcement Learning to Accelerate Large Vision-Language Models: Introduction

-The revolution in large language models (LLMs) has reshaped the landscape of artificial intelligence \cite{gpt3,llama2,deepseekr1}.
-Meanwhile, there has been growing interest in building large vision-language models (VLMs) \cite{gpt4v,llava1,qwenvl,internvl,minicpm-v,minigemini,shao2025imp}, which can perform visual understanding and reasoning and be used in various vision-language tasks such as object grounding \cite{peng2024grounding, ma2024groma}, document understanding \cite{ye2023mplug, luo2024layoutllm}, GUI automation \cite{wang2024mobile, zhang2023appagent}, and robotic control \cite{brohan2023rt, kim2024openvla}.
+\IEEEPARstart{T}{he} revolution in large language models (LLMs) has reshaped the landscape of artificial intelligence \cite{gpt3,deepseekr1}.
+Meanwhile, there has been growing interest in building large vision-language models (VLMs) \cite{gpt4v,llava1,qwenvl,internvl,shao2025imp}, which can perform visual understanding and reasoning and be used in various vision-language tasks such as object grounding \cite{peng2024grounding, ma2024groma}, document understanding \cite{ye2023mplug, luo2024layoutllm}, GUI automation \cite{wang2024mobile, zhang2023appagent}, and robotic control \cite{brohan2023rt, kim2024openvla}.
 Despite the remarkable progress achieved by these large VLMs, they are usually parametric-intensive and computational-heavy.
 This poses great challenges for deploying these models in low-latency scenarios.
 Therefore, the research on VLM acceleration is of practical and emergent demands.

-As the computational cost of transformer architectures \cite{transformer} increases quadratically with token sequence length, reducing the number of tokens offers an effective way to accelerate VLMs.
+As the computational complexity of transformer architecture \cite{transformer} increases quadratically with token sequence length, reducing the number of tokens offers an effective way to accelerate VLMs.
 Moreover, visual tokens usually contain much more redundant information than textual tokens \cite{fastv}, especially in high-resolution images and long videos.
 Therefore, a series of works on visual token pruning has been proposed \cite{fastv, sparsevlm, mustdrop, visionzip}.
 For instance, FastV~\cite{fastv} leverages attention signals from an early layer of the VLM to drop redundant tokens for subsequent layers.
-Many following works have extended FastV's idea to progressive token reduction across layers via pruning and merging operations~\cite{sparsevlm,mustdrop}, while some others have been proposed to use the attention maps from the visual encoder to guide the visual token pruning before being input into the VLM backbone \cite{visionzip,fastervlm}.
+Many following works have extended FastV's idea to progressive token reduction across layers via pruning and merging operations~\cite{sparsevlm,mustdrop}.
+Meanwhile, some other works have explored using the attention maps from the visual encoder to guide the visual token pruning before being input into the VLM backbone \cite{visionzip,fastervlm}.
 Despite the success they have achieved, they still suffer from the following two major shortcomings: